Journalism & Mass Communications

 In addition, the college distributes a semester dean’s list.
 To be included on the semester dean’s list, a student must have earned at least a 3.7 semester GPA on 12 or more graded hours.

 Kappa Tau Alpha.
 The Will Owen Jones Chapter of Kappa Tau Alpha, the national journalism honorary, recognizes outstanding undergraduate and graduate students.
-Membership is limited to those in the top 10 percent of the junior and senior classes in the College of Journalism and Mass Communications who have completed the junior level professional courses.
-Each year the society honors a student achieving the highest four-year grade point average in the college and presents an award to the Distinguished Journalist of the Year.
+Membership is limited to those in the top 10 percent of the junior and senior classes in the College of Journalism and Mass Communications who have completed the junior-level professional courses.
+Each year the society honors a student achieving the highest four-year grade point average in the college and presents an award to the professional Distinguished Journalist of the Year.

 Alpha Delta Sigma.
 As the only national honorary society for advertising students, ADS recognizes outstanding academic achievement.
-Since ADS was initiated in 1976, students nominated by their faculty advisers have been elected by division leaders into this exclusive scholastic group.
+Since ADS was initiated in 1976, students nominated by their faculty advisors have been elected by division leaders into this exclusive scholastic group.
 An ADS chapter was founded at UNL in 1993.
 To be eligible for nomination, students must be enrolled in the local American Advertising Federation chapter (Ad Club).

 Alpha Epsilon Rho.
 Alpha Epsilon Rho recognizes superior scholarship in the field of broadcasting.
 The University of Nebraska chapter was chartered in 1946.
 Membership is by invitation upon completion of 9 hours in broadcasting with a cumulative grade of 3.25 in broadcasting and 3.0 cumulative or above.
 For more information, contact the college office in 147 Andersen Hall.

 In recognition of academic excellence, the college recommends the bachelors degree with distinction, with high distinction and with highest distinction.
 To be recommended, candidates must fulfill the specific criteria as described below, in addition to meeting all the general criteria and procedures applicable to all distinction classifications.
-The thesis and results of the examination over the thesis in each instance must be acceptable to the advisory committee.
+The honors thesis or creative project and results of the examination over the thesis in each instance must be acceptable to the advisory committee.